-All of these features in addition to its lofty nature makes this jacket exceptionally comfortable and cozy.
-Wear it all day…whether you're skiing in the mountains or relaxing seaside on a cold winter day.
-Add in a warm cup of coffee and you'll find yourself completely content for even the coldest days this season.
+All of these features, in addition to its lofty nature, makes this jacket exceptionally comfortable and cozy.
+Wear it all day, whether you're skiing in the mountains or relaxing seaside on a cold winter day.
+Add in a warm cup of coffee, and you'll find yourself completely content for even the coldest days this season.

 Given the loft and warmth of the Peak to Park, it is surprisingly breathable.
 While it offers great weather resistance, the shell material also vents and off-loads heat fairly well right through the fabric.
 While it doesn't compare in breathability to other jackets constructed of thinner and more lightweight materials, it does well on moderate winter hikes and while hanging around town.
 We didn't choose to wear it while skinning uphill or while running in the winter simply because we would get way too hot way too quickly.
-This jacket is best for low-aerobic activity or while sitting around on lifts at the ski resort.
+This jacket is best for low-aerobic activities or while sitting around on lifts at the ski resort.

 Style & Fit

 Featuring a super cute design that is versatile, we appreciate the overall style and fit of this coat.
 As a mountain-chic coat, it has a flattering chevron stitching pattern that looks good on all types of women.
-The coat itself it spacious, offering lots of room for layering thick fleeces underneath, while its thin enough to put underneath a big shell.
+The coat itself is spacious, offering lots of room for layering thick fleeces underneath, while its thin enough to put underneath a big shell.
 The length of the torso and arms is on-par for everybody from short to tall.
 It is also true to fit.

 While some women love the look of faux fur, others loathe it.
 We appreciate that the faux-fur collar is removable for this reason.
 If you feel like sporting a Northern winter look, wear the faux-fur collar.
 If you want to keep it simple, take it off and just wear the hood.
 Overall, while this jacket performs, it doesn't look techy…but cute and ready for everyday wear.

-We noted some flyaways and we accidentally punched a hole in the seam of the comfort cuff after just two days of wear.
-We didn't notice any issues with warmth deteriorating in our testing period, however, we will continue to monitor this as we continue to test it through the year.
-Overall, this jacket is our top recommendation when it comes to value…despite a few construction notations.
+We noted some flyaways, and we accidentally punched a hole in the seam of the comfort cuff after just two days of wear.
+We didn't notice any issues with warmth deteriorating in our testing period.
+However, we will continue to monitor this as we continue to test it through the year.
+Overall, this jacket is our top recommendation when it comes to value, despite a few construction notations.